RANDSUM/randsum-ts/docs/RANDSUM_DICE_NOTATION.md

 randsum(20, { quantity: 6, modifiers: [{ explode: true }] })
 randsum({ sides: 20, quantity: 6, modifiers: [{ explode: true }] })
 ```

+### Attribution

+I looked high and wide for a consensus on a sort "Extended Standard Dice Notation", and could not find anything.
+The most extensive and thought-out documentation I found was for the game's [Sophie's Dice](https://sophiehoulden.com/dice/documentation/notation.html#keep).
+Much of that syntax has been mirrored here.

+Thanks, [Sophie](https://www.patreon.com/SophieHoulden)!
+Your examples were invaluable.
+Consider buying their [games](https://sophieh.itch.io/)!